Cataract Awareness Month 2022

 Surgery is the only way of cataract removal and is performed by an Ophthalmologist.
 During surgery the clouded lens is removed and a clear artificial intraocular lens (IOL) lens is usually implanted.
 After the surgery it takes about six weeks for the eyes to heal and an eye exam can be performed by your optometrist to see what your visual needs will be.
 It is likely you will need reading glasses and possibly computer glasses or progressive lenses.

-If you want the greatest freedom from eyeglasses possible, ask your cataract surgeon to discuss available options and the best choice for your visual needs during your pre-op eye exam and cataract surgery consultation.
+If you want the greatest freedom from eyeglasses possible, ask your cataract surgeon to discuss available options and the best choice for your visual needs during your pre-operation eye exam and cataract surgery consultation.